TediCross/TediCross/README.md

 Most updates are annouced on the [TediCross News channel](https://t.me/TediCross).
 Only very minor ones are not

-If you downloaded TediCross as a zip, do step 2 and 3 in the installation guide again.
-Then move the settings file from the old version to the new one and start

 If you cloned the git repo, just do a `git pull`.
 Running `npm install` may or may not be necessary.
 It doesn't hurt to run it anyway

+If you downloaded TediCross as a zip, do step 2, 3 and 4 in the installation guide again.
+Then move `settings.json` and the whole `data/` directory from the old version to the new one and start it.

 Other questions?